 Working within the education sector we are positioned as the industry leader by 'Shaping the World of Education'.
-We do this by helping people find the right job, helping contribute to society and the community in which we live and work, and influencing industry to set high standards, best practice and benchmarks nr randstad contents.
+We do this by helping people find the right job, helping contribute to society and the community in which we live and work, and influencing industry to set high standards, best practice and benchmarks.